-In a Catholic school the Headteacher is responsible for the mission of the school to the local and wider Catholic community and beyond.
+In a Catholic school the headteacher is responsible for the mission of the school to the local and wider Catholic community and beyond.
 He/she will collaborate with the parish and other Catholic organisations as well as with the wider educational community for the benefit of the school's community and others.
 He/she will demonstrate a belief that community and school are interdependent and that engagement with the community promotes school development.

-The Headteacher should commit to engaging with the internal and external school community to secure equity and entitlement.
-The Headteacher should collaborate with other schools in order to share expertise and bring positive benefits to their own and other schools.
-The Headteacher should
+The headteacher should commit to engaging with the internal and external school community to secure equity and entitlement.
+The headteacher should collaborate with other schools in order to share expertise and bring positive benefits to their own and other schools.
+The headteacher should work collaboratively at both strategic and operational levels with parents and carers and across multiple agencies for the well-being of all children.
+The headteacher shares responsibility for leadership of the wider educational system and should be aware that school improvement and community development are interdependent.

-Working in a spirit of collaboration to secure Catholic principles of equity and entitlement, the Headteacher will:
+Working in a spirit of collaboration to secure Catholic principles of equity and entitlement, the headteacher will:

-- Create an outward-facing school which works with other schools, organisations and the local community, in a climate of mutual challenge, to champion best practice and secure excellent achievements for all pupils.
+- 1. Create an outward-facing school which works with other schools, organisations and the local community, in a climate of mutual challenge, to champion best practice and secure excellent achievements for all pupils.
 Build a school culture and curriculum based on Gospel values, the teaching of Jesus Christ and the Catholic Church, which take account of the richness and diversity of the school's communities. - 2.
 Develop effective relationships with fellow professionals, colleagues in other public services, parents/carers and the parish community to improve academic and social outcomes for all pupils. - 3.
-Challenge educational orthodoxies in the best interests of achieving excellence, harnessing the findings of well-evidenced research to frame self-regulating and self-improving schools. - 4.
-Shape the current and future quality of the teaching profession through high quality training and sustained professional development of all staff.
+Challenge educational orthodoxies in the best interests of achieving excellence, harnessing the findings of well-evidenced research to frame self-regulating and self-improving schools.

-- 5. In the context of the school's Catholic ethos, model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 6.
+- 4. Shape the current and future quality of the teaching profession through high quality training and sustained professional development of all staff. - 5.
+In the context of the school's Catholic ethos, model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 6.
 Inspire and influence others, within and beyond schools, to believe in the fundamental importance of education in young people's lives and to promote the value of education especially within a Catholic context.

 This job description forms part of the contract of employment of the person appointed to the post.
 It reflects the position at the present time only and may be reviewed in negotiation with the employee in the future.
-The appointment is subject to the current conditions of employment in the School Teachers' Pay and Conditions Document as they relate to Headteacher.
+The appointment is subject to the current conditions of employment in the School Teachers' Pay and Conditions Document as they relate to headteachers.